Toxic Mother-In-Law: 5 Years Later

 And I want to reaffirm that you're not crazy, you're not overreacting.
 The worst part about toxic MILs is that they make us question ourselves, our self-worth.
 And we are often alone in that feeling, wondering why we aren't good enough.
 Don't do that.
 Do stand up to her.
 Because she will walk all over you if you don't.

-So don't lose faith in yourself and in your marriage.
-The relationship with your husband's mother will change, or can change for the better.
-She will see you differently some day, and she will appreciate you.
+Have faith in yourself and in your marriage.
+The relationship with your husband's mother might change for the better, or it might not.
+She will grow to appreciate you some day, or she will despise you even more.